waidesoper/Vault-public/README.md

 Vein mine produces XP after level 2 and now costs hunger.
 Update your descriptions !

+Fixed Issue #205, Silk Touch doesn't work when vein mining - not sure I fixed this, but it works non the less  :-)

 Vault Crate/Arena Crates have opening sounds

 Obelisks now have particles, visually pleasing, easy to spot in vaults